Prerequisites

 Node Pool quotas

-Every timetargetNodes is set, whether you are creating a new Node Pool or scaling an existing one, the organization’s quota is checked.
+Every timetargetNodes is set, whether you’re creating a new Node Pool or scaling an existing one, CKS checks the organization’s quota.
 If the total request exceeds the organization’s quota for that instance type and zone, the Node Pool is filled up to the allowed quota.
-Error messages are displayed in the output of kubectl describe on the nodepool resource:
+The output of kubectl describe on the nodepool resource displays error messages:

 Configure taints, labels, and annotations